Francis Fisher Browne: Early life

 After his high school education, at the age of 19, Browne enlisted in the 46th Regiment of Infantry, Massachusetts Volunteers, Company D, and was mustered into service on September 25, 1862.
 He was appointed as 1st Corporal.
-During his volunteer service, he participated in the Goldsboro Expedition, 2nd Trent Road reconnaissance (March 13, 1863), was part of the garrison of troops sent to Plymouth (April 1863), on the Roanoke River, Gum Swamp, and the Maryland Campaign.
+During his volunteer service, he participated in the Goldsborough Expedition, 2nd Trent Road reconnaissance (March 13, 1863), was part of the garrison of troops sent to Plymouth (April 1863), on the Roanoke River, Gum Swamp, and the Maryland Campaign.
 He mustered out on July 29, 1863.
 Thirty-two men died of illness or accident, during their service, one soldier died as a direct consequence of battle.

 Career

 After his military service, he worked in a law office in Rochester, New York then left to take a law course at the University of Michigan in 1866, however he left in early 1867, returning to Rochester, where he met and married Susan Seaman Brooks on June 26, 1867.
 They moved to Chicago, where he was determined to pursue a literary career.

 Browne edited the Lakeside Monthly (Chicago) (1869–74), The Alliance (1878–79), and The Dial (1880–1913), a semimonthly literary review.
 Browne purchased The Dial, however he found Chicago to be somewhat inhospitable to significant intellectual ventures and sacrificed much of his own wealth in the pursuit of The Dial’s success.
 In May 1880, the first issue of The Dial was released under the publishing firm, Jansen, McClurg & Company, with Browne serving in the position as literary advisor.
 In contrast to the first incarnations of The Dial, Browne’s endeavor was criticized for its apolitical and conservative content.

 Browne also attempted to establish an upscale bookstore, Browne’s Bookstore, in the Fine Arts Building.
 The store was designed by Frank Lloyd Wright.
 However, he failed to attract consistent patronage, and closed the store after five years.